spsforks/google-sanitizers-wiki/AddressSanitizerLeakSanitizer.md

 # Introduction

 LeakSanitizer is a memory leak detector which is integrated into [AddressSanitizer](AddressSanitizer).
-The tool is supported on x86\_64 Linux.
+The tool is supported on x86\_64 Linux and OS X.

-LeakSanitizer is enabled by default in all ASan builds.
-LSan lies dormant until the very end of the process, at which point there is an extra leak detection phase.
+LeakSanitizer is enabled by default in ASan builds of x86\_64 Linux, and can be enabled with `ASAN_OPTIONS=detect_leaks=1` on x86\_64 OS X. LSan lies dormant until the very end of the process, at which point there is an extra leak detection phase.
 In performance-critical scenarios, LSan can also be used without ASan instrumentation.

 See also: [design document](AddressSanitizerLeakSanitizerDesignDocument), [comparison with tcmalloc's heap leak checker](AddressSanitizerLeakSanitizerVsHeapChecker)